 - 5.13 Provision of good public transport services are essential to creation of a socially inclusive community, providing opportunities for all to access services and employment opportunities.
-Within South Woodham Ferrers, bus links between the residential areas, the railway station, town centre and new medical centre to the north of the town are important.
+Within South Woodham Ferrers, bus links between the residential areas, the railway station, town centre and new medical centre within the growth area are important.
 Bus and rail links to destinations outside of South Woodham Ferrers are also important: rail for those commuting to London, and bus for those commuting for work elsewhere, in Chelmsford for example. - 5.14 The quality and frequency of services at present is limited, with many of those who can, travelling by car instead.
-Anecdotally, many respondents through the consultation process have said that they drive to Wickford in order to travel by train to London as the service there is more frequent.
-However, many respondents have raised concern about traffic congestion and the impact of this on journey times.
+Anecdotally, many respondents through the consultation process said that they drive to Wickford in order to travel by train to London as the service there is more frequent.
+However, and at the same time, many respondents raised concern about traffic congestion and the impact of this on journey times.
 Travelling by car contributes to congestion.
 Promoting an improved public transport service, with regular and direct links to key destinations, would help influence a mode shift away from the car to public transport services and, at the same time, relieve congestion and free-up space for those who need to travel by car.